bevsxyz/kuttystory/README.md

 > 2. Relate to our day to day life style.
 > 3. Feel free to use fictitious plots if that gives a flow to the work.

+This article is still a work in progress!